huggingface/community-events/whisper-fine-tuning-sprint/README.md

 If you encounter any problems or have any questions, you should use one of the following platforms depending on your type of problem.
-Hugging Face is an "open-source-first" organization meaning that we'll try to solve all problems in the most public and most transparent way possible so that everybody in the community profits.
+Hugging Face is an "open-source-first" organization meaning that we'll try to solve all problems in the most public and transparent way possible so that everybody in the community profits.

 The following table summarizes what platform to use for which problem.